 A lot of households today enjoy multiple layers of reverse osmosis filtration in order to achieve the safest water quality that they can use at home.
 Examples of additional filters include things such as carbon filters.

 Why include carbon filters?
 Often times, you still can’t get the best tasting water even if it already has no contaminants that can cause harm to your health.
 What carbon filters do is to serve as a post filter.
-The use of post filter is to ensure that there’s no odor or tastes from water that goes through reverse osmosis.
+The use of a post filter is to ensure that there’s no odor or tastes from water that goes through reverse osmosis.

 The world is in dire need of clean, drinkable water.
 Over the years, a lot of organizations have exerted their effort in bringing drinkable water to different parts of the world.
 Thanks to the concept of reverse osmosis, it is possible to turn even salt water into drinkable water.